2013 Genting Highlands bus crash

 The 2013 Genting Highlands bus crash was the deadliest road accident to occur in Malaysia.
-37 passengers were killed and 16 others were injured in the accident which took place near Chin Swee Temple, Genting Highlands, Pahang.
+37 passengers were killed, and 16 others were injured in the crash which took place near Chin Swee Temple, Genting Highlands, Pahang.
 It occurred on 21 August 2013 at 2:15 pm, when the bus carrying 53 passengers lost control as it was going down an incline and it plunged into a deep ravine at about 60 metres at the kilometre 3.5 of the Genting Sempah-Genting Highlands Highway.
-The bus driver, Lim Kok Ho died on the spot.
+The bus driver, Lim Kok Ho, died on the spot.

-The point of crash was about 10m after an escape ramp directly in the path of the bus.
+The site of crash was about 10m after an escape ramp directly in the path of the bus.

-The independent review of the crash cited six contributing factors, including excessive speed and poor bus maintenance.
+An independent review of the crash cited six contributing factors, including excessive speed and poor bus maintenance.